rust-stuco/lectures/week13/ecosystem.md

 ---

-# Problem: Statistical Significance
+# Performance Profiling

-Say we wanted to profile our Rust code:
+Suppose we want to see how fast or slow our code runs.

 ```rust
 fn fibonacci(n: u64) -> u64 {